 The best diet is one you can stick to.
-Strictly following your financial plan, but building one that allows you to live a little may help you stick to it for the long term.
+Building a financial plan that allows you to live a little may help you stick to it.

 Becoming financial successful—and defining what that means to you—is challenging, but it’s not impossible.
 All it takes is hard work, sustained effort, and a strong financial plan.
-Develop a good enough financial plan ad you’ll be ready for the long financial journey ahead of you in 2019—and every year after.
+Develop a good financial plan and you’ll be ready for the long journey ahead of you.
+In 2019, and every year after.